Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ### 3.1 External interfaces

 1) LoRa WAN - this is a low-powered wide area network which will be used to communicate the data from the rocket to the Mission Control software.
+Once a LoRa WAN signal is received it is then displayed in the corresponding component of the Mision Control Software

 See 9.5.10. for most systems this will be around one page.